Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Not every case of chronic irritation requires a scleral lens.
 Some wearers might do better with a different soft lens material, toric design, RGP lens, care system, or wearing schedule.
 Your eye doctor can check whether irritation comes from dryness, fit, deposits, allergies, or another eye health concern.

-How Should You Care For RGP And Other Reusable Specialty Lenses?
+How Should You Care for RGP and Other Reusable Specialty Lenses?

 Reusable specialty lenses need careful cleaning because deposits, oils, and debris can affect comfort and clarity.
 Follow the care system recommended for your exact lens type.